-In recent years, Katarina Eismann has participated in several major art projects where the documentation, within the artistic process, has become a crucial part in the producing of works.
+In recent years, Katarina Eismann has participated in several major art projects where the encounter, exchange, the ongoing documentation within the artistic process, have become a crucial part in the producing of works.
 Despite their different approaches, the projects have had in common their perspective on the process as a spatial, non-linear retelling of an event, where a piece of work emerges as a result of the conversations and encounters that take place.

 This work often involves Eismann entering into other people’s projects in her role as an artist, or inviting others to participate in her own work.
 The ambition is that the material gathered over the course of the project should function as a catalyst, a forum for discussion and questions, a piece of documentation that offers a representation of intangible and complex processes.

 Another longterm project FOLDOUT has involved collaboration between choreographer, performance artist, cellist, mezzo-soprano as well as journalist and surveys the transmission of memory, the inheritance of a war.
 The first part was reconstructed for Moderna Museet in Malmö in May 2015 and developed through the many stories of wars, that still constitute the city of today.

 In Via was produced as the second part of FOLDOUT, with Moderna Museet in Malmö.
 A hundred participants were taking part in an ongoing expanding video installation, involving teachers, youth leaders and their engaged groups of young people in Malmö.
 The project was surrounded by workshops, videos, apps, and a folder.

 Eismann has been working and producing, through processes of documentation, to a comprehensive extent.

 Eismann is producing pieces that build on the concept of creating a space where several artists can contribute and, with their different forms of expression, allow a piece of work to take shape.
 This can be seen in her work, a music/video installation in three parts, “Algol”.

 Hence, she has positioned herself as an initiator, participant, and observer in different art projects.